-Head of Department: Mrs S Derwent
+Head of Design Technology: Mrs S Derwent

-Head of Engineering & Construction: Mr J Shergold
+Head of Construction: Mr J Shergold

-Key Stage 3
+Supported through Key Stage 3

 There are many places where the construction process takes place.
 Bricklayers could be building a garden wall or a block work wall at the top of a new tower block.
 A plumber could be installing a new bathroom or fitting pipes in a petro-chemical plant.
 Plasterers could be working on walls that previously had asbestos and need to think about how they dispose of waste.
 A steel fixer could be working on a foundation or at the top of a multi-storey car-park.
 A roofer could be given construction drawings that contain confidential information that has to be kept secure.
 Trades people, inspectors, site supervisors, architects and project managers are all examples of those working construction processes take place.